ruszkiew/sdwan/README.md

 This project has several objectives:
  * Learn Cisco SDWAN API
  * Learn Python
- * Provide a method to gather environment information via CLI
+ * Provide a method to gather data via CLI
  * Bridge functional gaps in the vManage UI
  * Optimize configuration, deployment, and validation of SDWAN
- * Provide some what intuitive sample configuration chunks
+ * Provide somewhat intuitive sample configuration chunks
  * Have fun

  This code has grown and is pretty long.
 It could and should be modularized.
 For now it is intentionaly kept in a single script to provide a single place to explore.